samtron1412/docs/tech/it/os/unix/linux/arch/archlinux.md

 maintain their own custom build scripts, packages, and repositories, encouraging community growth and contribution.

-Currently we have *official packages* optimized for the i686 and x86-64 architectures.
+Currently we have *official packages* optimized for the x86-64 architectures.
 We complement our official package sets with a *community- operated package repository* (AUR), which contains many thousands of user-maintained **PKGBUILD** scripts for compiling